-- Research careers in the Career Center, Cesar E. Chavez Student Services Building, online at the college website, or in the Library.
+- Research careers in the Career Center, Cesar E. Chavez Student Services Building (Bldg.
+68), online at www.swccd.edu/transfercenter, or in the Library.

-- Discuss options in the Transfer or Counseling Center.
+- Meet with a counselor to discuss options in the Transfer Center.

 - Discuss your field of interest and goals with faculty in the discipline(s) you are considering.

 - Attend “Steps to Transfer” Workshop in the Transfer Center.